amyjko/critically-conscious-computing/chapters/projects.md

 While these norms emerged from secondary classrooms, they are not unlike the types of work cultures necessary for professional projects to thrive<ko17>.

-## Unit Plan: Critical Project-Based Learning
+## Unit sketch: Critical Project-Based Learning

 While the scaffolding described in the previous section can be key to engaging students in meaningful project-based learning, none of them address the inescapable interweaving of projects with issues of diversity, equity, inclusion, and justice in software.
 These "neutral" pedagogies can give an impression to students that making software is purely an engineering concern, and not a social one.
 In fact, such neutral framings in education are likely what has led to a software industry full of engineers who see software projects similarly: as purely technical endeavors, separable and separate from the world.

 We end this chapter by examining project-based learning approaches that integrate questions of diversity, equity, inclusion, and justice into project planning.
 One approach is to focus on project scopes that engage computing as a tool for dismantling systems of oppression; the other is to integrate examinations of diversity, equity, and inclusion into the workflow scaffolding of project work, helping students to see diversity concerns as integral to software engineering.
-Below we describe an example unit plan that uses both of these approaches.
+Below we describe an example unit sketch that uses both of these approaches.

 The learning objectives of this unit are: